Three spring moments, ten outfits

 She’s getting married in the French Alps this summer.
 No notes on the venue.

-I’m styling her welcome party, after party, and post-wedding brunch — three events with very different vibes.
+I’m styling her welcome party, after party, and post-wedding brunch—three events with very different vibes.
 The welcome party brief: pizza, Aperol, bocce ball.
-Her actual wedding dress is more traditional, so this was her moment to explore options that feel like her but special, less bridal-content-on-Instagram.
+Her actual wedding dress is more traditional, so this was her moment to explore something outside the box but still feel special.
+She specifically flagged that she doesn’t want any of the bridal looks inspo circulating on Instagram.

-When we talked about her style today she didn’t dress it up: kind of all over, safe more often than not, but with real personality when she lets herself go there.
-What she wanted was a little European, a little playful, a little chic — more personality than she usually gives herself permission for.
+When we talked about her style today, she felt that it’s kind of all over, playing it safe more often than not.
+What she wanted was a little European, a little playful and chic—more personality than she usually gives herself permission for.

-1: Something Blue - Long satin dress, silver embellished mules, moonstone drop earrings, embroidered fringe bag.
-My personal favorite but a little too much for the bride.
+1: Something Blue - Long satin dress with silver embellished mules, moonstone drop earrings, and embroidered fringe bag.
+This was my personal favorite but a little too much for the bride.

-2: Something Floral - Vintage-inspired florals, sleek kitten heels, fringe clutch, dainty gem earrings.
+2: Something Floral - Vintage-inspired florals with sleek kitten heels, fringe clutch, and dainty gem earrings.
 Romantic.
 This one almost won.

-3: Something Fringey - Cream satin fringe maxi, embellished heels, baroque pearl earrings, dusty rose clutch.
+3: Something Fringey - Cream satin fringe maxi with lace-up heels, baroque pearl earrings, and a dusty rose suede clutch.
 The fringe brings the personality but next to an Alps backdrop and a bocce court it felt slightly too precious.

 (We ended up somewhere completely different from all three.
 Can’t wait to reveal after the wedding :))